 The week began with a painful reminder of how casually Afghan Taliban act to jeopardise Pakistan’s interests only to become a mouthpiece and surrogate to their newly found Indian masters.
-An Afghan intelligence–linked account, Al Mirsad English, posted a photo of a known TTP militant and claimed he was an “ISKP commander” killed in Punjab.
+An Afghan intelligence–linked account, Al Mirsad English, posted a photo of a known TTP terrorist and claimed he was an “ISKP commander” killed in Punjab.
 It took minutes for the truth to surface.
 But for Pakistanis who offered their home to the same Afghans, and have lived through bomb blasts, funerals, and long nights waiting for loved ones to return home, this was not just misinformation.
 It was a violation of memory, an insult to those whose lives have been reshaped by terror.
 The lie collapsed quickly.
 But the impact that it created did not and must not.

 Why Kabul Is Telling New Stories Now